In September 2006, Arsenal travelled to Germany to face Hamburg in a Champions League game which produced a unique quirk

 After returning to hometown club Sparta Prague, Rosicky suffered a heart-breaking, season-ending injury following only 19 minutes of action.

 In 2017, the 36-year-old marked his first start in 16 years for Sparta Prague with a goal.
 He retired from football later that year amid more injury problems and is now the club’s sporting director.

 One of the most underrated members of Arsenal’s Invincibles and a player the Gunners have struggled to replace since he left in 2008.

 “He is, for me, class,” Wenger once said of Gilberto.
 “Modesty, humility, on a human front a top-class person.
 He was ready to sacrifice himself for the team.”

-Since retiring, the 40-year-old has helped set up a players’ union in Brazil and also had a giant anteater, Gilberto, named in his honour at London Zoo, which means he is now our favourite footballer.
+Since retiring, he has helped set up a players’ union in Brazil and also had a giant anteater, Gilberto, named in his honour at London Zoo, which means he is now our favourite footballer.

-We recently discovered Gilberto secured a transfer to Colchester Zoo, where he father a son named Silva.
+We recently discovered Gilberto secured a transfer to Colchester Zoo, where he fathered a son named Silva.

 Still a teenager in 2006-07, by the end of the season Fabregas had already made 150 appearances in Arsenal’s first team.